 - Violation notices will be left at homes where materials have been improperly set out.
 If you have questions about what can be set out or need assistance in determining which collection area you live in, please contact the Street Department at 408-615-3080.

 - Reminder: Many items that are placed out each year can be reused or recycled.
 For information, please call the Center for the Development of Recycling at www.recyclestuff.org or call them at 1-800-533-8414.

 - Appliances, E-waste and Tires: should be set out separately from the rest of your materials.
 Special crews will pick up these items and separate for proper disposal.
 It is the owner’s responsibility to remove any appliance door with latch mechanisms prior to set out to prevent accidents.

 - Construction debris: Concrete, asphalt, brick, rocks, stones, dirt, sod, interior insulation, gypsum drywall, and/or sawdust must be placed in a bulk bag no larger than one cubic yard (3 ft. x 3 ft. x 3 ft.) to prevent stormwater run-off pollution potential.
-Bulk bags may be purchased online at www.bagcorpstore.com/cleanup or at the Municipal Services Counter, 1500 Warburton Avenue.
-A total of one (1) cubic yard of concrete, asphalt, brick, rocks, stones, dirt, or sod will be collected at no charge.
-Additional amounts are subject to a collection charge of $25 per cubic yard.
+Construction bulk bags with duffle tops may be purchased online at a retailer of your choice or at the Municipal Services Counter, 1500 Warburton Avenue.
+A total of one (1) cubic yard of bagged concrete, asphalt, brick, rocks, stones, dirt, or sod will be collected at no charge.
+Additional bagged cubic yards are subject to a collection charge of $25 per cubic yard.